 Trade shows are a battlefield with winners and losers.
 On that battlefield, strategy and implementation trumps raw brute strength every time.
 What are the goals?
 Is everyone clear about them?
 At a minimum, there should be a strategy and planning “booth camp” meeting before the show.
 Then, there should be an alignment meetings every day before the show opens.
 Some companies even have meetings after the show hall closes to review leads, answer questions, and prepare for the next day.

-In any pack, there are always the stragglers, the injured, or the just plain stupid.
+In any pack, there are always the stragglers, the injured, and the just plain stupid.
 You can ignore them and allow them to be food for your competitors, or you can deal with the problem.
-The staffer who arrives late sweating tequila and lime, reeking of three cups of espresso better have a good reason, like entertaining your key client until 4 am.
+The staffer who arrives late sweating tequila and lime, reeking of three cups of espresso, better have a good reason, like entertaining your key client until 4 am.
 Same with Susie Smartphone or Standing-on-the-Sidelines Sam.
-This isn’t a soccer tournament for 8 year olds where everyone gets participation ribbons.
+This isn’t a soccer tournament for 8-year-olds where everyone gets participation ribbons.
 It’s a competition where sales, money, and jobs are on the line.
 Everyone has to pull their share.
 At tough love companies, the Susies and the Sams get sent home via Greyhound with loose change for vending machine sandwiches.

 Based in Portland, Oregon, Classic Exhibits Inc. designs and manufacturers portable, modular, and custom-hybrid exhibit solutions.
 Classic Exhibits products are represented by an extensive distributor network in North America and in select International markets.
 For more information, contact us at 866-652-2100 or www.classicexhibits.com.